Paraphrasing the Designer's Comments:

 Genoa - North 2014

 Staysail, North 2014

 Spinnakers (2) - Doyle, one with ATN sock

 Two burner Propane stove, with broiler, new 2011

 New interior upholstery and curtains

-Two full sets of bedding, towels, silverware, pots pans and utensils
+Full set of silverware, pots pans and utensils

 Stereo, with 4 speakers inside and cockpit

 (2) redundant autopilots, NKE, 2018 and 2019